 You would cry too if it happened to you

 My first day at the gathering started out a bit of a bummer because the car we were in had no insurance, so we had to hitch a ride to the Gathering because there was a roadblock with the pigs checking for all sorts of legal papers.
 Rachel and I arrived at the inner gate at about 10:30am and had to wait for about an hour for Larry to arrive.
 We then carried our tent and supplies the two miles into the camp proper and set up our tent in a strip‑mining pit, not far from the main gathering area and the medical tent (Rachel was 8 months pregnant).
 We then hiked back up to the kitchen to which we donated food.
-On our way there, I ran into Alicia.
+On our way there, I ran into Alicia W, a transwoman friend from online.
 We sat around and talked for a couple of hours, while Rachel and Larry went for a walk.
 All too soon, it was time for Alicia to leave and I walked with her most of the way to the inner gate (Alicia is just as nice in person as she is over the net and the phone).

 I then walked back to the kitchen to discover that Rachel had gone to the medical tent (about a mile or so away), because her feet and ankles began to swell.
-I walked through the oppressive heat myself to check up on her and by the time I arrived at the tent was a little under the weather as well (minor case of heat exhaustion).
+I walked through the oppressive heat myself to check up on her and by the time I arrived at the tent was a little under the weather myself (minor case of heat exhaustion).
 Rachel and I talked for awhile and when she felt up to it, we went swimming in a mud pond (the water was green from the clay on the bottom).
 By then I had been burned terribly, bad enough so that the straps on my swimsuit hurt my shoulders, so I swam topless, but more modestly than anyone but Rachel, since everyone else was completely nude (except for the mud).
 Eventually, we decided to get something to eat, so we walked back to the medical tent, then back to the kitchen area (about two miles).
 By this time, my mild case of heat exhaustion had become heat prostration, so I was allowed to lie in the kitchen worker area, while Larry and Rachel helped prepare dinner.
 I did get to talk with some of the people there, but began to get upset at the people who referred to me as "brother" (even though I was topless still and they could see my boobs).
 I tried not to let it bother me at the time.
 I offered to help around the kitchen, but found they had little need of my assistance.
 I went out to the eating area and tried to meet some people, but it seemed that no one was interested in conversing with me.
 I started to get a little distraught and walked down to the main circle, where the nightly meeting was to begin, followed by supper.
 I located Larry and Rachel and sat with them, getting more and more depressed as more and more people called me "brother."